happycube/cxadc-linux3/README.md

     make[1]: Leaving directory '/usr/src/linux-headers-5.15.0-92-generic'

+> [!CAUTION]
+> Ensure secure boot is disabled before doing anything else.

 Try Install Binutils

     apt install binutils

-If issues with binutills persists just use a diffrent Kernal like [Xanmod](https://xanmod.org/) has been tested and fixed the issue.
+If issues with binutills persists just use a different Kernel like [Xanmod](https://xanmod.org/) has been tested as a fix to the issue.

-# Configuration
+# Configuration of Capture Settings

-## Scripted Commands

-Check the `utils folder` and the associated [README](https://github.com/happycube/cxadc-linux3/blob/master/utils/README.md) for quicker and more simplified commands.

-To enable short system wide commands, first change into the utils directory from the cxadc source folder:

-    cd utils

-Then install the system links with:

-    sudo ./inst_scripts

-Then exit back to your main CXADC folder with:

-    cd..

-## Module Parameters

 Most of these parameters (except `latency`) can be changed using sysfs after the module has been loaded.
 Re-opening the device will update the